NicholasLaines/Chemical-Formula-to-Name-Converter/README.md

 This is a basic cli program that converts the chemical equation of a substance to the full chemical name of it.

-It does not currently support naming acids or alternate names and is limited to convalent compounds for now but it will support all of the above eventually.
+It currently only supports simple covalent compounds and is only avalible in English but I plan to translate it into French and add support for alternate chemical names including alternate names for elements Ferous Sulfide as well as the normal Iron Sulfide and acid nomenclatures like Hydrocloric Acid for Hydrogen Cloride.
+I do not however plan to add common alternate names like Water for Dihydrogen Monoxide.